thaid27/visual_jenga/README.md

 **SAM**: Segmentation model used to create masks corresponding to the objects detected.

-**Stable Diffusion inpainting**: Image generation model used to remove the objects in the images using the masks
+**Stable Diffusion inpainting**: Image generation model used to remove the objects in the images using the masks.

 ## Requirements